- Sport & Abenteuer Reisen

 Today is the day of departure.
 The flight to Delhi departs in the early morning.

 - German speaking tour guide for group tours or on request

 - all accommodations as advertised

-- Meals as advertised (B=breakfast, L=lunch, D= dinner)
+- Meals as advertised (F=breakfast, M=lunch, A= dinner)

-- Flight Delhi-Shimla (sometimes flights to Shimla get cancelled, in that case, we will go by Mini Bus and/or train
+- Flight Delhi-Shimla (sometimes flights are cancelled.
+Then we will take a transfer by bus and/or train

 - Flight Leh-Delhi

 - Airport transfer

 - Experienced mechanic